SmartCropTech/CA-CLIP/README.md

 The main files are as follows:

-(1) Multi_disease_construction - Plant leaf multi-disease construction algorithm.
+(1) CA-CLIP - Model's main code, training files, and result files.

-(2) CA-CLIP - Model's main code, training files, and result files.
+(2) Co-occurring disease leaf images.py - Image synthesis workflow for multi-disease leaf samples code.

-(3) predict.py - Leaf image diagnostic code.
+(3) Predict.py - Leaf image diagnostic code.

 • Read the beginner’s guide to Python if you are new to the language: https://wiki.python.org/moin/BeginnersGuide